coolhannes/bikeshare_logging/README.md

 [Render](https://render.com) offers a cheap tier of chron jobs that run at your whim and can use python.
 They also offer a free tier of postgres available for 90 days -- I recommend paying for a bit more, but it's a great way to get started.

 ### Chron Job
-When setting up the chron job, you can use the variable names in the python script to label your Environment Variables in the render web UI.
+When setting up the chron job, you can use the variable name in the python script to label your Environment Variable in the render web UI.
+In this case, make sure the connection external URL starts with "postgresql" instead of "postgres".

 I recommend setting the python version to 3.10.0: https://render.com/docs/python-version.